bitfocus/companion-module-studiocoast-vmix/README.md

 **v1.2.4**
 * Added the option to select the layer when using actions afecting countdowns
 * Added the action TitleBeginAnimation and ChangeCountdown to the list
+* Fixed a bug with empty "lists inputs" breaking feedbacks